alond44/PathGenerator/README.md

 * Create paths for the drone over the city.
 * Adjust the different parameters to meet different flight requirements
 * Get the outputed paths.
-After that, we'll show some result generated using our code and explain the pros and cons of the two methods we implemented.
-TODO: delete?

 ## How to Use
 All of our code is inside a python class named PathGenerator.
 In order to use it you should follow the steps below.